defa808/happybuy/README.md

 # happybuy
-Web-show for improving in php and MySQL on MVC pattern
+Web-site for improving in php and MySQL on MVC pattern

 1. First of all run your server.
 2. Then import database for App_Data to your server.
 (Database was created in MySQL)